Young Lions FC: Stadium

-Young Lions had played at the Jalan Besar Stadium since their inception of participating in the S.League.
-The stadium can holds up a seating capacity of 8,000.
+Young Lions have played at the Jalan Besar Stadium since their inception of participating in the S.League.
+The stadium can hold a seating capacity of 8,000.
 In 2012, As part of the LionsXII's sponsorship by Kingsmen, a local fan club, the King George's Stand was built using a removable stand, increasing the stadium's capacity to 10,000.

 On 30 October 2012, an LED scoreboard was implemented at the Gallery stand to provide better quality video to the spectators, allowing replay video highlights of the action on the field during matchdays.
 Two new screens were also placed at the two ends of the Grandstand, North and South, to enable better match experience for the Gallery fans.

 Kit suppliers and naming history

 Young Lions kit was manufactured by local brand Tiger who than collaborate with Italian sportswear Diadora.
 The club was than sponsor by Japanese brand Maxell.
 In 2008, Young Lions alongside the Singapore national team kit was than manufactured by Nike.
 From 2011, Young Lions was sponsored by Courts where the club began to change it name to Courts Young Lions until 2015 where they was than sponsored by Garena thus changing the name to Garena Young Lions until 2017.

 In August 2025, Young Lions signed a deal with Danish sportswear Select ending a 17 years contract with Nike.
 The club also partners with Chinese state-owned automobile company, Dongfeng as the club main sponsor.